 WRITING STYLE: 3.5/5

 The anthology has essentially 5 poems and each work is sub-divided further, giving the reader pause to reflect on the theme and message contained in it.

-It is but invariable to play favorite with any anthological works and my personal favourite is “Mirrored Men”, in which Mr. Naik compares man to various other supposedly deceitful creatures like spiders and chameleons but shows how man himself has been the most deceitful in everything he does, the masks he wears, and how he can no longer look at the truth anymore and his heart contains nothingness.
+It is but invariable to play favourites with any anthological works and my personal favourite is “Mirrored Men”, in which Mr. Naik compares man to various other supposedly deceitful creatures like spiders and chameleons but shows how the man himself has been the most deceitful in everything he does, the masks he wears, and how he can no longer look at the truth anymore and his heart contains nothingness.

 The other poems also have similar themes that make the reader reflect and dwell on how they are living the supposedly comfortable and successful lives but in truth are just hollow.

 All the poems and the themes are relatable to anyone who reads it, which is where the beauty of the anthology lies.
-Irrespective of whether you read poems or not, this is one anthology that should not be missed.
+Irrespective of whether you read poems or not, “City Times and Other Poems” is one anthology that should not be missed.